ayshaw/repeatsProject/README.md

 For now, it is implemented for PF00023 - the ankyrin protein family, PvLEA4 - a Late Embryogenesis Abundant proteins (LEA proteins), and APOE - Apolipoprotein.

-To run, you make sure you have the PF00023 alignments from https://github.com/roespada/DCAforRpackage/blob/master/DCAforR/inst/PF00023_ncbi.txt (it all comes from this paper https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0648-3)
+To run my example, you make sure you have the PF00023 alignments from https://github.com/roespada/DCAforRpackage/blob/master/DCAforR/inst/PF00023_ncbi.txt (it all comes from this paper https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0648-3)

 set-up:
 1) Download and install DCAforR: